Editor’s note: This article was first published on December 10, 2015.

 Here are six simple ways to help you shift from new parents into the active parents that you want to be:

-- Consider the timing.
-There is likely a certain time of day where your child is more active and alert and a time where they melt down before the next nap.
+There is likely a certain time of day when your child is more active and alert and a time when they melt down before the next nap.
 For your first few adventures together, consider the timing carefully and schedule it accordingly.

-- Bail.
-There are times where things just don’t go right.
+There are times when things just don’t go right.
 With young kids in tow, it’s not time to try and press through and make it work.
 It’s time to bail!
 Always have an escape plan and know exactly how you will bail if things start going wrong.

 I’m often asked how I do it.
-And my advice to those that weren’t so adventurous pre-baby but are looking for ways to get out and enjoy the outdoors with their babies is: start slow, choose destinations that are close to home, and build up your experiences.
+And my advice to those who weren’t so adventurous pre-baby but are looking for ways to get out and enjoy the outdoors with their babies now is: start slow, choose destinations that are close to home, and build up your experience.